igordejanovic/rustemo/docs/src/grammar_language.md

-Here `Fields` is a non-terminal grammar symbol and it is defined as either a single `Field` or, recursively, as `Fields` followed by a string terminal `,` and than by another `Field`.
-It is not given here but `Field` could also be defined as a non-terminal.
+Here `Fields` is a non-terminal grammar symbol and it is defined as either a single `Field` or, recursively, as `Fields` followed by a string terminal `,` and then by another `Field`.
+It is not given here, but `Field` could also be defined as a non-terminal.
 For example:

     Field: QuotedField | FieldContent;